fieldtrip/website/contribute.md

 # Contribute

 FieldTrip is an [Open Source](http://www.opensource.org) project with contributions from many individual users and research groups.

-There are various ways in which **_you can contribute_** to FieldTrip.
+There are various ways in which **_you can also contribute_** to FieldTrip.

 ## Share your expertise